nandorojo/solito/README.md

 > This is still experimental.

-Solito is a replacement of my popular `expo-next-react-navigation` library.
+Solito is a replacement for my popular `expo-next-react-navigation` library.
 Consider it the next-generation version.
 You can still use both in an app.
 But for all future use cases, I recommend solito over `expo-next-react-navigation`.

+There are many discussions and threads I've written about how I got to this library.

 ## Docs & Examples